 The Olympic gold medalist whose elegant skating and signature haircut made her America's sweetheart and inspired a generation on the ice.

-Dorothy Hamill captured the world's imagination at the 1976 Winter Olympics in Innsbruck.
-With a blend of athletic precision and balletic grace, she didn't just win the gold medal; she became an instant cultural icon.
-Her signature move, the 'Hamill camel,' a spinning camel that transformed into a sit spin, showcased her innovation.
-Off the ice, her wedge haircut sparked a nationwide craze.
-After her amateur triumph, she turned professional, headlining the Ice Capades for years and later owning the company, though financial challenges followed.
-Her impact transcended sport, representing an era of wholesome, determined athleticism.
-Despite battles with depression, she has remained a beloved ambassador for figure skating, her name forever synonymous with its elegant, accessible appeal.
+Dorothy Hamill won the gold medal in figure skating at the 1976 Winter Olympics in Innsbruck.
+She performed with athletic precision and balletic grace.
+Her innovation, the 'Hamill camel,' a spinning camel that transformed into a sit spin, showcased her technical creativity.
+Off the ice, her wedge haircut sparked a nationwide fashion craze.
+After her amateur career ended, she turned professional and headlined the Ice Capades for years, later owning the company, though financial challenges followed.
+She represented an era of wholesome, determined athleticism.
+Despite battles with depression, she remained a public ambassador for figure skating, her name tied to the sport's elegant, accessible appeal.

 1946–1964